 Contact Information and our process for handling harassment:

 If you have an urgent matter, please contact one of the conference staff:

-Any Distilled staff member (wearing a black lanyard) can help you to locate the three staff members above.
-The Distilled team will be happy to assist you in a way appropriate to your situation.
+For in-person events: any staff member (wearing a black badge) can help you to locate the staff members above.
+The team will be happy to assist you in a way appropriate to your situation.

 You can make an anonymous report here.

 We can't follow up an anonymous report with you directly, but we will fully investigate it and take whatever action is necessary to prevent a recurrence.

 You can make a personal report by contacting a staff member, identified by black lanyards.
 If the staff member is not one of the people listed in the contact information above, they will take you to one of the key staff members immediately.

 When taking a personal report, our staff will ensure you are safe and cannot be overheard.
 They may involve other event staff to ensure your report is managed properly.
 Once safe, we'll ask you to tell us about what happened.
 This can be upsetting, but we'll handle it as respectfully as possible, and you can bring someone to support you.
 You won't be asked to confront anyone and we won't tell anyone who you are.